fergalcob/gamesdirect/README.md

 ## Acknowledgements

-The guides [here](https://testdriven.io/blog/django-stripe-tutorial/) and [here](https://testdriven.io/blog/django-mailchimp/) at Testdrive were extremely useful in stepping through the process of setting up both the Stripe and Mailchimp integrations for use in the order handling process of the application.
+The guides [here](https://testdriven.io/blog/django-stripe-tutorial/) and [here](https://testdriven.io/blog/django-mailchimp/) at Testdriven were extremely useful in stepping through the process of setting up both the Stripe and Mailchimp integrations for use in the order handling process of the application.

 Thanks as well to [Stack Overflow](https://stackoverflow.com/) for their extensive knowledge on the causes of Python errors and the solutions to them.